 On September 16th of this year, I found myself at the summit of what was then Clingmans Dome.
-Just two days later, the mountain’s original name—the one the Cherokee people have used since time immemorial—was reinstated: Kuwohi.
+Just two days later, the mountain’s original name, the one the Cherokee people have used since time immemorial, was reinstated: Kuwohi.
 There’s a distinct feeling of justice in witnessing this official change.
 Yet, I believe the movement to rename buildings, natural features, and institutions associated with controversial figures should go further.
-While much of the renaming effort has focused on oppressors from African-American history, Native peoples deserve a seat at the table in this discussion.
-Most articles justifying Kuwohi’s renaming cite Clingman’s time in the Confederate army as a reason for the change.
-While Confederate generals and segregationists more than deserve to have these honors removed, so too do the generals of the Indian Wars, Indian removalists, and other perpetrators of anti-Native policies.
-Unfortunately, there is far less mainstream awareness of these anti-Native figures and less public pressure to remove the names associated with them.
+Much of this effort has focused on oppressors from African-American history, rightfully so, but Native peoples deserve a seat at the table in this discussion too.
+Most articles justifying Kuwohi’s renaming cite Clingman’s time in the Confederate army as the primary reason for the change, and while Confederate generals and segregationists more than deserve to have these honors removed, so too do the generals of the Indian Wars, Indian removalists, and other perpetrators of anti-Native policies.
+Unfortunately, there is far less mainstream awareness of these anti-Native figures and far less public pressure to remove the names associated with them.
 This must change.

 Why Do Names Matter?

 Names are not neutral.
-When we choose to name something after a historical figure, we are choosing to honor them – and their actions.
+When we choose to name something after a historical figure, we are choosing to honor them; and their actions.
 This shows what we value as a nation, shaping our collective memory and our identity.
-The names we choose for these honors are supposed to indicate our greatest heroes.
-As societal values evolve, it becomes essential to reevaluate who we choose to honor and why.
-Do you want to honor the norms and ideas of 100 years ago, or 200 years ago, even when they are abhorrent to us now?
+The names we choose to memorialize are supposed to indicate our greatest heroes, but as societal values evolve, it becomes essential to reevaluate who we choose to honor and why.
+We claim to value equality, freedom, and justice as a nation, but time and time again, we find instances of us honoring those who stood against these very values.
+How do we continue to allow these names on our public institutions and places when the actions they represent are abhorrent to us now?

 Why Are These Names Being Changed?

-In the wake of 2020, a wave of political activism emerged, challenging the way our nation remembers its past.
+In the wake of 2020, a wave of political activism emerged, that challenged the way our nation remembers its past.
 A key issue in this movement has been the renaming of institutions and places that commemorate individuals associated with slavery, genocide, and colonialism.

-Critics of renaming argue that changing these names is meant to erase history or push modern morality onto a different past.
+Critics of renaming argue that changing these names is meant to erase history or push modern morality onto a differently moraled past.
 This misunderstands the purpose of renaming itself.
-Renaming isn’t erasing history – it’s about telling it fully.
+Renaming isn’t erasing history; it’s about telling it fully.
 These schools’ name choices weren’t neutral, nor are those elsewhere, they’re intentional symbols of what we choose to celebrate.
-Acknowledging the wrongs these figures perpetuated isn’t erasing their history, but it is ensuring all voices are heard, not just those in power.
+Acknowledging the wrongs these figures perpetuated, and choosing not to celebrate those wrongs, isn’t erasing their history but it is ensuring all voices are heard, not just those in power.

-The renaming movement has largely aimed to challenge the names celebrating the mythos of Antebellum America, the legacy of the “Lost Cause”, and the ideals of the Jim Crow South, reminding people that ‘the good ole days’ were not good for everyone.
-This raises the question: Who are we honoring with these names, and do they truly deserve celebration?
+The current renaming movement has largely aimed to challenge the mythos of Antebellum America, the legacy of the “Lost Cause”, and the ideals of the Jim Crow South, reminding people that ‘the good ole days’ were not good for everyone.
 To that end, most name changes have addressed Confederate military service, ties to slavery, and associations with segregation.
-Unfortunately, relatively few renamings have considered figures known for actions against Native people.
+Relatively few renamings have considered figures known for actions against Native people, despite our nation’s long history in this arena.
+Unfortunately, this is reflective of the Native invisibility our collective imagination of American history relies on.
+An imagination we must confront and reimagine; especially when it comes to those we honor.

-The renaming of the Washington Redskins to the Commanders and the Cleveland Indians to the Guardians was a welcome change, but it came after more than 50 years of protests by Native activists.
-Meanwhile, teams like the Kansas City Chiefs, Atlanta Braves, and Chicago Blackhawks continue to use controversial Native mascots.
+One of the only spaces where non-Natives think about Native people in the public setting is sports; an industry rife with horrible, racist caricatures of my people.
+The renaming of the Washington Redskins to the Commanders and the Cleveland Indians to the Guardians were welcome changes, but they came after over 50 years of protests by Native activists.
+Meanwhile, teams like the Kansas City Chiefs, Atlanta Braves, Florida State Seminoles, and Chicago Blackhawks continue to use controversial Native mascots.
+Even when Native groups, including in Chicago’s case the descendants of Chief Black Hawk himself, have asked for the practice to end.

 We have much work to do as a society.
-There is obvious and open anti-Native racism displayed on national TV on any given day.
-This highlights the need to have Native people at the table in this activism.
-If open disrespect is commonplace, how can we expect the American people to recognize and confront the more subtle problem of renaming?
+There is obvious and open anti-Native racism displayed on national TV on any given day, and yet we wonder why Native perspectives are consistently ignored and trivialized.
+This is why Native people need to have a seat at the table in this movement.
+If we wish to correct a society that was born in, intertwined with, and continues to perpetuate anti-Native violence we must first begin with a confrontation of our shared history.

 The Disrespect Just Below the Surface

-The irony is not lost on me that the very man whose violence prompted my Wichita and Caddo ancestors to flee to safety in the dead of night is memorialized by a university built overtop an ancestral Waco village – the place my ancestors lived a mere decade before the Brazos reservation.
+The irony is not lost on me that the very man whose violence prompted my Wichita and Caddo ancestors to flee to safety in the dead of night is memorialized by a university built overtop an ancestral Waco village; the place my ancestors lived a mere decade before they were forced onto the Brazos Reservation.

 Later on, John R. Baylor was further distinguished as Governor of the Confederate Arizona Territory, where he issued orders to exterminate the Apaches living within the territory: